dustytrinkets/restaurants-api/README.md

 ## Bonus points

 - [ ] Deploy the app.
-- [ ] Write realistic unit & end-to-end tests.
+- [X] Write realistic unit & end-to-end tests.
-- [ ] Good documentation is appreciated (with tools like Swagger, Postman, etc or just explicit guidance in the README.md)
+- [X] Good documentation is appreciated (with tools like Swagger, Postman, etc or just explicit guidance in the README.md)
 - [ ] For statistics: if you have time, create a query that returns the top 3 rated restaurants, the top 3 most reviewed restaurants.

+## TODO:
+- [X] Logs
+- [X] Connection pooling for DB --> not possible on sqlite
+- [ ] Health checks and monitoring (Prometheus, Grafana, etc).
+- [ ] Async queue for heavy tasks (reviews analytics, stats aggregation).

+- [ ] Review README after finishing